Cidade

 Journey Maps & User Flows

-I also built journey maps to visualize specific user scenarios in more detail.
-For example, exploring what's new in Cidade after its renovation, or booking a restaurant table.
-These maps highlighted phases of the experience (like discovery, planning, booking, visiting), the user's emotional states, pain points, and opportunities for improvement at each step.
-Journey mapping helped me prioritize features, refine flows, and design solutions that responded to genuine user goals—making sure that complex tasks felt easy and inviting.
+IJourney maps maps highlighted phases of the experience (like discovery, planning, booking, visiting), the user's emotional states, pain points, and opportunities for improvement at each step.
+It helped me prioritize features, refine flows, and design solutions that responded to genuine user goals.

-Given the breadth of functionality in Cidade—from fashion shopping and food delivery to event bookings and in-app social media—I designed detailed user flows for every section.
-These flows charted each step a user would take to complete a goal, ensuring the paths were logical, efficient, and free of unnecessary complexity.
-Clear user flows were essential both for designing the UI and for communicating requirements to the two separate development teams, ensuring consistent, cohesive implementation despite the distributed setup.
+User flows charted each step a user would take to complete a goal, ensuring the paths were logical, efficient, and free of unnecessary complexity.
+They were essential both for designing the UI and for communicating requirements to the two separate development teams.

 A/B Testing during early UX Research prhase

 During early design validation, I used A/B testing to explore critical interaction choices.
-For instance, different layouts for restaurant booking flows, variations in checkout experiences, or alternate designs for onboarding screens.
 Testing these variations with users and stakeholders helped refine the design based on real feedback, ensuring the chosen solutions were the most effective and intuitive.
+Examples of A/B tests carried out:

 1. Navigation & Onboarding Flow